Lawyers for Car Accidents Caused by Hazardous Roads

 This can be challenging to figure out, whenever there might be a number of parties concerned.
 Examples of potentially applicable agencies are the driver, the business who produces the products, the business that packed the product, or the business who hired the trucker.
 Your attorney will be looking into evidence and proving who’s liable for your incident and damages, in accordance with the unique specifics of the hazard and the case.

-If you have been hurt in a road hazard car accident in South Carolina, contact the Michael Jeffcoat Firm.
+If you have been hurt in a road hazard car accident in South Carolina, contact The Jeffcoat Firm.
 These are generally very complicated cases, and we are happy to offer a complimentary appointment to help you to work out which way to go to receive injury compensation.

 Proudly Serving In: Lexington | Columbia | Richland County | Lexington County | South Carolina